clean-code-craft-tcq-2/stream-line-Subash-Gopal/README.md

 flowchart LR
 A((sensor1)) --> Sender
 B((sensor2)) --> Sender
-Sender --> |line-by-line-via-console|Receiver
+Sender --> |csv file|Receiver
 Receiver --> |statistics|C((Output))
 ```

 The Sender simulates and processes data from sensors.
-It sends data line-by-line to the console, in a format that it defines.
+It sends data line-by-line to the csv file, in a format that it defines.
 The Receiver inputs this data and computes statistics.

 The Sender sends data to the Receiver using [console redirection and pipes](https://ss64.com/nt/syntax-redirection.html).